NikhilMath/VH-Onboarding-Matrix/README.md

 # Onboarding Documentation

-This documents onboarding provisions for all roles in the company.

 ## How to Find Provisions for a Role

 Follow these steps to see what provisions are required for a new employee: